 Yavapai-Apache Wickiup - Most Yavapai and Apache Indians lived in wickiups.
 Wickiups are small round or cone-shaped houses made of a willow frame covered with brush.
 While there is no direct evidence that either the Yavapai or Apache lived on this property, it is likely that the Yavapai associated with the people of this pit house village.
 This exhibit is sponsored by George and Pat Witteman and the bench is sponsored by Todd and Heidi Bostwick.

 Outdoor Classroom - This area along the trail includes several tables to be used for occasional lectures and classes.
 The area is sponsored by George and Pat Witteman.

 Native American Ancestral Garden - The Center maintains a garden of traditional Native American plants.
-The area is sponsored by Donalyn Mikles of the Kling Family Foundation.
+This exhibit is sponsored by Donalyn Mikles of the Kling Family Foundation.
 The garden benches are sponsored by Susan and Avrum Cohen, Jim and Elaine Worthington, and Stan and Sue Loft.

 Prehistoric Farming - This part of the garden features corn, squash, beans and cotton, typically grown in this type of village.
-The exhibit is sponsored by Dean and Kathi Olson.
+This exhibit is sponsored by Dean and Kathi Olson.

 Prehistoric Tools - With donations from Desert Botanical Garden, this part of the garden feature varieties of agave that would have been collected and roasted.
-The exhibit is sponsored by Larry Watkins.
+This exhibit is sponsored by Larry Watkins.